discoliver/image_comparison/Docs/SOLUTION.md

 This automation could reduce repetitive work and lower the operational cost - or we can say to eliminate toil, from [Google SRE](https://landing.google.com/sre/sre-book/chapters/eliminating-toil/).

-With a clear request from the user, this project will read a cvs input file with pairs of images and output a result file with similarity score.
+With a clear request from the user, this project will read a csv input file with pairs of images and output a result file with similarity score.
 Considering that it is an internal automation tool, therefore, the **accuracy, stability, performance and comprehensive documents** are important criteria.

 ## Thoughts Gathering
 From couple of lines of code to well-developed dedicated product, there are some common theories and methodologies for this image similarity comparison tools.
 Starting research on this topic, I found out a couple of techniques to accomplish this task.
 Here are some examples: